sduzpf/Awesome-Papers-on-Adversarial-Attacks-and-Defenses-via-Image-Perturabtions/Adversarial_Training/README.md

 # Adversarial Training
->Adversarial training involves a two-player game between the adversary and the defender to train models with adversarial examples to improve model resilence.
+>Adversarial training involves a two-player game between the adversary and the defender to train models with adversarial examples to improve model resilience.
+>The paper list will be continuously updated to keep track of the latest papers.

 - [1 Definition](#1-Definition)
 - [2 Overfitting (Generalization)](#2-Overfitting-Generalization)